vmware-tanzu-labs/namespace-operator/README.md

 # namespace-operator

+This project was built using [operator-builder](https://github.com/vmware-tanzu-labs/operator-builder).
+Please visit the link for more information on how to build your operators for management of Kubernetes workloads.

 ## Project Motivation

 The namespace-operator project is a project designed for implementing best practices for each namespace created